 Does CBD make you sleepy?

-A lot of people have CBD for sleep if they suffer from insomnia.
+A lot of people have CBD for sleep if they struggle to get to or stay asleep.

 Some studies have indicated a link between CBD and better sleep, though research is still in its early stages and this area needs further investigation.

 Does this mean that CBD makes you sleep and therefore taking CBD oil and driving could impact your driving?
 The answer is no.